musebe/musebecodes/packages/personal-blog-lite/content/blog/Nuxt_lazy_loading/index.md

     yarn create-nuxt-app lazy-loading
 ```

-The command above will ask you a series of questions to setup your application.
+The command above will ask you a series of questions to set up your application.
 Once all questions are answered it will install all the dependencies.

 After installation, navigate to the project folder and launch it :